l3aro/l3aro/README.md

 ### Hi there 👋

-My name is Baro and I'm a web developer.
+My name is Baro and I'm a Software Developer.
 I have a passion for creating and learning new things!
 You can find me at